 The Customs House

-Once you’ve walked from the campsite to West Bay taking loads of photos and enjoying nature, you’ll need a snack break and what better surrounds than to stop at The Customs House (9 West Bay Road).
+Once you walk from the campsite to West Bay taking loads of photos and enjoying nature, you’ll need a snack break – what better surrounds than to stop at The Customs House on 9 West Bay Road.

-Not only is there bistro dining, restaurants, antique and contemporary handmade art from creative traders – it’s worth spending a few hours wandering around the 3 floors of this beautiful 200-year old building.
-Within close proximity to the sea and the sound of water, it’s a cool spot to relax.
+Not only is there bistro dining, restaurants, antique and contemporary handmade art from creative traders, it’s worth spending a few hours wandering around the 3 floors of this beautiful 200-year old building.
+Within close proximity to the sea and the sound of water, it’s a cool spot just to relax.